-(a) The closed marking shall be of the form and proportions as detailed in Figure 7-1, Illustration a), when displayed on a runway, and shall be of the form and proportions as detailed in Figure 7-1, Illustration b), when displayed on a taxiway.
-The marking shall be white when displayed on a runway and shall be yellow when displayed on a taxiway.

-- Note.
-When an area is temporarily closed, frangible barriers or markings utilizing materials other than paint or other suitable means may be used to identify the closed area. - (b) When a runway or taxiway or portion thereof is permanently closed, all normal runway and taxiway markings shall be obliterated. - (c) Lighting on a closed runway or taxiway or portion thereof shall not be operated, except as required for maintenance purposes. - (d) In addition to closed markings, when the runway or taxiway or portion thereof closed is intercepted by a usable runway or taxiway which is used at night, unserviceability lights shall be placed across the entrance to the closed area at intervals not exceeding 3 m (see 14.7.4.4).
+- (a) The closed marking shall be of the form and proportions as detailed in Figure 7-1, Illustration a), when displayed on a runway, and shall be of the form and proportions as detailed in Figure 7-1, Illustration b), when displayed on a taxiway.
+The marking shall be white when displayed on a runway and shall be yellow when displayed on a taxiway. - Note 1.
+When an area is temporarily closed, frangible barriers or markings utilizing materials other than paint or other suitable means may be used to identify the closed area. - Note 2.
+Procedures pertaining to the planning, coordination, monitoring and safety management of works in progress on the movement area are specified in the PANS-Aerodromes (Doc 9981). - (b) When a runway or taxiway or portion thereof is permanently closed, all normal runway and taxiway markings shall be obliterated. - (c) Lighting on a closed runway or taxiway or portion thereof shall not be operated, except as required for maintenance purposes. - (d) In addition to closed markings, when the runway or taxiway or portion thereof closed is intercepted by a usable runway or taxiway which is used at night, unserviceability lights shall be placed across the entrance to the closed area at intervals not exceeding 3 m (see 14.7.4.4).